domRiddle/ASF/Logging.md

 </nlog>
 ```

-This enhances our very basic `ColoredConsole` example with extra logging to `ChatLog.txt` file.
-We applied a custom layout that writes all of ASF event properties in that target.
-Lastly we've enabled a rule for this target that logs only `Trace` level, and only trace functions related to chat logging (`OnIncoming*` which is used for receiving messages and echos, and `SendMessage*` for ASF messages sending).
+This enhances our very basic `ColoredConsole` example with basic chat logging.
+First and foremost, we prepared a permanent chat log file per each group channel and Steam user - this is possible thanks to extra properties that ASF exposes to us in a fancy way.
+We also decided to use a custom layout that writes only current date, sent/received info and message itself.
+Lastly we enabled a rule for this target only on `Trace` level, and only for functions related to chat logging (`OnIncoming*` which is used for receiving messages and echos, and `SendMessage*` for ASF messages sending).

+Please note that this is just a basic example of using event properties.
+You can further extend it by creating more advanced conditions and setups, for example logging a chat of only one specific user/group chat and not all of them.

 ---